m-yahya/latex-tutorial/README.md

 # LaTeX Tutorial

-This part will explain how to add images, create tables and lists
+This part will explain how to add images

 <!-- MDTOC maxdepth:6 firsth1:0 numbering:1 flatten:0 bullets:0 updateOnSave:1 -->